-As of March 20, 2020, CASA has decided that the restrictions on in-person child and family visits will be extended through April 20, 2020.
-We will re-evaluate and communicate with our volunteers and community again before that time.
+As of April 17, 2020, CASA has decided that the restrictions on in-person child and family visits will remain in place pending further order from Governor Murphy.
+We will re-evaluate and communicate with everyone again as the situation changes.

 Discussing the COVID-19 virus with your children can help comfort and reassure them during this time.
 The following resources provide more information on how to navigate the conversation and answer their questions.